pwizla/documentation/docusaurus/docs/cms/features/content-manager.md

 - Not all entries are listed by default: more can be displayed by clicking on the **Load more** button.
 Also, instead of choosing an entry by scrolling the list, you can click any relational field drop-down list and type to search a specific entry.

 - Click on the name of an entry to display a modal from where you will be able to edit the relational field's content-type.
 For now, you can only edit a relation on-the-fly and not create a new one.

+- When editing a relation in its modal, any changes you make (such as updating the relation's name or publication status) are immediately reflected in the parent content editor, even before saving the parent entry.
+This real-time feedback helps you maintain consistency in your content.
 :::

 :::note